 NAPLAN Online uses tailored testing where the test automatically adapts to a student’s performance and asks questions that match their achievement level.
 This provides a greater opportunity for students to demonstrate what they know and results in more targeted, precise and detailed information for teachers and schools on students’ performance.

 Online assessment reduces the time it takes to mark the tests and provide reports back to schools.
 This means that very soon after the tests are completed, teachers will get important and accurate information about what your child can do and still needs to learn, which enables them to plan their teaching more effectively.

-By 2020, student results will be returned to parents and carers within weeks of the NAPLAN test, as opposed to months under the current timeline.
+When all schools complete NAPLAN online, student results will be returned to parents and carers within weeks of the NAPLAN test, as opposed to months under the current timeline.

 Students find the online format far more engaging than the paper tests, and have reported that they try harder and feel less anxious about the online tests.

 What if my child doesn’t have good keyboard or computer skills?

 NAPLAN Online is not a test of computer skills but students should be familiar with the device they will use to complete the test.
 Basic ICT skills are a requirement of the Australian curriculum and should be a part of everyday learning in each school.

 The NAPLAN writing assessment is not about handwriting or keyboarding skills and students do not need to be able to touch type to successfully complete the test.

 Why did some schools complete NAPLAN online and others on paper this year?